ietf-wg-asdf/SDF/sdf.md

   therefore is not available as a colloquial shorthand of sdfThing.)

-Protocol Binding:
-: A companion document to an SDF Model that defines how to map the abstract concepts in the model into the protocols in use in a specific ecosystem.
-  The Protocol Binding might supply URL components, numeric IDs, and similar details.
-  Protocol Bindings are one case of an Augmentation Mechanism.

 Augmentation Mechanism:
 : A companion document to a base SDF Model that provides additional information ("augments" the base specification).